 One of Amsterdam's architectural highlights, with huge windows overlooking the river, is the perfect setting for experiment.
-New in 2017 is that it will open its door on Wednesday too as it will host the Steve Reich concert.
+In 2018, it will open its door on Wednesday once again to host two concerts by Tangerine Dream and Four Tet.

 Also located directly at the opposite of the Central Station is Tolhuistuin, a cool and relaxed venue for intimate concerts.